cmda-minor-web/progressive-web-apps-2223/course/week-3.md

 Optimize 2 or more of these performance components:

-* First view
-* Repeat view
-* Perceived performance
+* Perceived load speed
-* Image loading
+* Load responsiveness
-* Runtime performance
+* Runtime responsiveness
-* Time to first byte
+* Visual stability
+* Smoothness

 Explain in the README.md why you thought it was important to choose these performance optimizations, and document per optimization, what the effect of the optimization has been.
 Ultimately you also give a conclusion about the total effect of your optimizations.